PieKing1215/dr-extract-rs/README.md

 A WIP Rust library for parsing and extracting assets from [DELTARUNE](https://deltarune.com)'s data.win.

+This is not just a dumping tool, everything is loaded into memory and can be accessed directly from your Rust code.

 You must provide your own data.win file.
 I will not host it myself, nor will I host any extracted assets here.

 It might work for other GameMaker games, but I have not tested any.